Atlantis-esh/FICMD/README.md

-# FICMD_Med: A Novel Framework for Imbalanced Class and Modality Distributions of Medical Images
+# [BIBM 2025]FICMD_Med: A Novel Framework for Imbalanced Class and Modality Distributions of Medical Images

-This repository implements the FICMD_Med framework as described in the paper "FICMD_Med: A Novel Framework for Imbalanced Class and Modality Distributions of Medical Images".

 ## Installation